JeongHan-Bae/JoSon/docs/JoSon_Library_Documentation.md

         }
     })";

-    // Convert the JSON string to a Doc object
-    Doc introduction = JoSon::Utils::string_to_doc(introduction_str);
+    // Convert the JSON string to a Doc object without progress bar by default Doc introduction = JoSon::Utils::string_to_doc(introduction_str);

     // Insert the introduction section into the main document